Quick scaling for forms

-Despite the fact that we accounted for a wide scale range possibility, we believe that more than likely, this feature will not be used to such an extent.
-According to our estimates, users who wish to use this feature will zoom out of the forms a little bit, down to 90-95%, and will zoom in on some of forms slightly - up to 105-110%.
+Despite the fact that we accounted for a wide-scale range possibility, we believe that more than likely, this feature will not be used to such an extent.
+According to our estimates, users who wish to use this feature will zoom out of the forms a little bit, down to 90-95%, and will zoom in on some of the forms slightly - up to 105-110%.

 Saving scale settings